weigon/openssl-tls13-ping-pong/README.md

     $ ./src/tls13_ping_pong_client 127.0.0.1 3308
     $ wireshark tls13.pcap

+*Note*: On FreeBSD and MacOS X use `lo0` as name for the loopback interface.

 ### Let wireshark decrypt the TLS packets automatically

-Wireshark 3.x.
+Wireshark 3.x allows to add the session keys that were used for the connection into the pcap file:

     $ sudo tcpdump -w tls13.pcap -i lo 'port 3308'
     $ SSLKEYLOGFILE=keys.txt ./src/tls13_ping_pong_client 127.0.0.1 3308
     $ editcap --inject-secrets tls,keys.txt tls13.pcap tls13-with-keys-dsb.pcapng
     $ wireshark tls13-with-keys-dsb.pcapng

 ### Adding latency

-To simulate real-life network delays all packets from and to port 3308 where delayed by 10ms by using the [netem] network emulator of [tc].
+On Linux, to simulate real-life network delays all packets from and to port 3308 were delayed by 10ms by using the [netem] network emulator of [tc].

     $ sudo tc qdisc add dev lo root handle 1: prio
     $ sudo tc qdisc add dev lo parent  1:3 handle 30: netem delay 10ms